rudrakatkar/rudrakatkar/README.md

 # Hi there, I'm Rudra Katkar 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in **Computer Vision, Machine Learning, and AI**.
+I'm a passionate developer with a keen interest in **Web Development, Machine Learning, and AI**.
 I enjoy building innovative solutions that merge hardware and software to solve real-world problems.

 ## 🚀 About Me
 - 🎓 Student at Bharati Vidyapeeth College of Engineering, Navi Mumbai